zotonic/zotonic/doc/ref/modules/mod_admin_config.rst

 .. include:: meta-mod_admin_config.rst

-Add support for editing the site's configuration values, as accessed through :ref:`model-config`.
+Add support for editing the site’s configuration values, as accessed through :ref:`model-config`.

 The page in the admin is a list of every configuration module, key and